CHANGES

 "There was nothing else we could have done.
 We needed to get rid of our enemies, for good," the Queen maintained.
 "Otherwise, our people would never stop being hunted."

 "Really?
-Are all those people outside this Island our enemies then?" he exclaimed.
+Are all those people outside this Island our enemies then?"
+Levi continued the admonishment, he was getting angrier.
 "All the peaceful nations?
 The civilians going about their day?
 The children?!
 How would you like it if that little one in your arms right now was trampled down by a gigantic monster and turned into red jelly?
 You're a mother now, so tell me: how would you feel if it was your child?"
 He angrily pointed at the small baby in her hands.

 Historia looked at her daughter with care and worry.